ruth-cohen89/natours/readme.md

 - CVV: 222
 </pre>

-Finished!
+* Finished!
-Manage your booking
+<h3>Manage your booking</h3>
-Check the tour you have booked in "Manage Booking" page in your user settings.
-You'll be automatically redirected to this page after you have completed the booking.
+* Go to "Manage Booking" page in your user settings.

-Update your profile
+<h3>Update your profile</h3>
-You can update your own username, profile photo, email and password.
+* You can update your own username, profile photo, email and password.

 Built using modern technologies: node.js, express, mongoDB and mongoose